stevencombs/retrocombs.github.io/_posts/2020/2020-11-22-unbox-setup-wyze-headphones.md

 1. I've used the headphones much more sense my FIRST USE video.
 Still not sure about all-day comfort.
 I've yet to find any headphones I want to wear all day, so that's probably just me.
 2. The firmware update was unusually long and I did have my phone sitting next to the headphones.
 I'm hopeful the firmware update took care of any protracted future firmware updates.
-3. I like the app to control the headphone audio profiles; however, I will not use to turn noise cancellation on and off.
+3. The app works well to control headphone audio profiles; however, I will not use to turn noise cancellation on and off.
+The physical button the headphones is more convenient.
 4. As I suspected, I did turn off the headphones by accident while trying to change the volume.
 Off should not be a tap of the power button, but a long tap.
 Again, maybe a future firmware update will correct this issues.
+5. Speaking of headphone and audio controls, they are tiny.
+The noise cancellation button is the perfect size; however, the audio control and power buttons are too small.
-5. The headphones sound really good.
+6. The headphones sound great.
 I like the sound and for $50, I'm not sure you will find a set of headphones that sound as good as these with all the features included such as app support and noise cancellation.
-6. I believe that I can get 20 hours of battery life out of these things.
+7. I believe that I can get 20 hours of battery life out of these things.
 It's been great so far!
+8. Place a hand over the right earphone to allow ambient noise for conversations, or just to wonder if you are missing anything, is brilliant.
+I approve!
+9. I mention in the video that I believe both headphones have touch sensitive controls.
+I sit corrected.
+Looks like the right headphone is the only one with gesture control.
-7. Noise cancellation is amazing!
+10. Noise cancellation is amazing!
 The best of any pair of headphones I've used with this technology.
-8. I don't think you will find pair of headphones as this price point with this quality or number of features.
+11. I don't think you will find pair of headphones as this price point with this quality or number of features.

 That's it for now.
 I do update and timestamp posts as I receive questions and post updates.
 Check back later and make sure you add this site to your RSS feeds.